Which cities are involved in the Fire Command Staff Collaboration?

-This approach yields the capacity to meet these technical demands by redeploying existing leadership in an efficient shared command structure.It is obvious the mission and jobs of our first responders have grown tremendously over the years.
+This approach yields the capacity to meet these technical demands by redeploying existing leadership and expertise in an efficient shared command structure.It is obvious the mission and jobs of our first responders have grown tremendously over the years.
 In addition to increased training, education, and skill attainment, all of the departments have increased the number of first responders staffed to help meet this growing need for services.
-The demands and need for the highest levels of expertise in our management and administrative staffs assigned to lead and manage our first responders have greatly increased as well.
+The need for the highest levels of expertise in our management and administrative staff assigned to lead and manage our first responders has greatly increased as well.
 However, the staffing levels assigned to management and administrative positions has grown very little and in some cases been reduced.

-What role does management play in the fire service and the collaborative?
+What role does management play in the fire service and the collaboration?

 As the years have passed the fire chiefs of each agency have had to take on many different additional roles.
 The individual fire chiefs must have greater education and expertise in every aspect of emergency management while also being experts in human resources, personnel management, planning, finance, governance, logistics, public relations, and many other less obvious but critical roles of managing and leading a modern fire agency.
 The fire chiefs know being proficient in every aspect of leading and managing a modern fire department is challenging at best if not impossible.